joulespergramcelsius/BIN6002/README.md

 4. **GLSEARCH**: Similar to **GGSEARCH**, **GLSEARCH** also performs a global alignment search.
 However, it uses a global query against a local database.
 This approach is helpful for identifying related sequences within a specific subset of the database.

 In summary, **GGSEARCH** is a global alignment method within the FASTA suite, allowing you to search for more distant homologs across protein databases.
-If you have any other questions or need further clarification, feel free to ask! 😊

 For more details, you can explore the [EMBL-EBI FASTA Protein Similarity Search](https://www.ebi.ac.uk/Tools/sss/fasta/index.html) page¹.²